fxbriol/fxbriol.github.io/_pages/about.md

 ## News

+* I was recently awarded a [Blackwell-Rosenbluth Award](https://j-isba.github.io/blackwell-rosenbluth.html) by the International Society on Bayesian Analysis.
+This award "aims at recognizing outstanding junior Bayesian researchers based on their overall contribution to the field and to the community".

 * I am looking to recruit a PhD student for the academic year 2024-25.
 Please have a look at [this page](https://fxbriol.github.io/supervision/) for further details, then feel free to get in touch directly via email.

 * I recently appeared in the ["Machine and Molecules"](https://youtu.be/fv4JvSo44QA?feature=shared) podcast where I discuss my broad interest in robustness to model misspecification, how I got started with research, and the ongoing work of my research group at UCL.